1971 Okinawa Reversion Agreement: 40th anniversary ceremony

-In 2011, Prime Minister Yoshihiko Noda visited Okinawa and gave a speech stating the Japanese government supports Okinawa's independent plans to help improve the prefecture.
+In 2011, Prime Minister Yoshihiko Noda visited Okinawa and gave a speech stating the Japanese government's support for Okinawa's self-reliant economic development to help improve the prefecture.
 He also acknowledged the burden that the military bases in Okinawa place on the islanders and claimed to continue trying to reduce the burden.
 Noda also said, "It is Okinawa that will be the driving force for Japan as a whole, creating a role for itself at the forefront of the Asia-Pacific era.
 It is we who are responsible for creating this future.
 There is no doubt that the aspirations of the people of Okinawa for peace, and their globally-minded spirit as a 'bridge between nations' will be a tremendous asset in the development and growth of Okinawa in the 21st century."

 As of 2017, citizens in Okinawa continue to seek the removal of military bases and equal living standards with mainland Japanese citizens.
 Since the reversion, the inhabitants of Okinawa rely more on government investment for improvement, instead of American military spending.